not-umbrella-project/umbrella_project/README.md

 OS: debian based linux
 Automation: bash auto command and python
 Connection: the server will be a file server host.
 The server and clients and update and read files in the server.
+`database`: if time and slave-power permit, we can have a SQL database.
+Else, we can just append data into a python file.

 ### Electric hardware
 ### Mechanical harware